Critical Illness Rider (CIR)

 Eligibility and Restrictions

-Eligibility criteria to add a CIR often hinge on the policyholder's overall health, age and lifestyle factors like smoking.
+The eligibility criteria for adding a critical illness rider depends on the policyholder's overall health, age and lifestyle factors like smoking.
 Insurers may require a medical examination or access to medical records to assess eligibility.

 Critical Illness Rider Benefits and Drawbacks

-Understanding the benefits and drawbacks of a CIR can help a policyholder decide whether this additional coverage aligns with their financial and health needs.
+Understanding the benefits and drawbacks of a critical illness rider (CIR) can help policyholders decide whether this additional coverage aligns with their financial and health needs.

 Example Scenario: Breast Cancer Diagnosis